JFK Promenade

 Meet the interesting folks we find enjoying the JFK Promenade, like Billy, who has lived near Golden Gate Park since the psychedelic 1960s.
 In his time, he’s watched icons like Janis Joplin and The Doors perform at the park.
 Of Joplin, he said, “To hear the sound of her voice just makes me shiver, you know what I mean?
 She was something else.
 She will always be my favorite.”
 Read more

-Free Adaptive Bike Program
+Free Adaptive Bike Program Serving People with Disabilities

-Check out San Francisco's free Adaptive Bike Program!
 In partnership with the Bay Area Outreach and Recreation Program (BORP) and SFMTA, we're providing free reservations for adaptive bikes at two locations during the spring, summer and fall months.

 Golden Gate Park